Tillered Docs

 3. Add the peer

-From your CLI (configured to connect to an existing cluster agent), add the new peer:
+From your CLI (configured to connect to an existing cluster agent), add the new peer by its address:

 arctic peers add NEW_AGENT_IP:8080